stream-utils/raw-body/README.md

 If an error occurs, the stream will be paused, everything unpiped, and you are responsible for correctly disposing the stream.
-For HTTP requests, no handling is required if you send a response.
+For HTTP requests, you may need to finish consuming the stream if you want to keep the socket open for future requests.
 For streams that use file descriptors, you should `stream.destroy()` or `stream.close()` to prevent leaks.

 ## Errors